Shannon Heltman Dogan, age 66 of Roanoke County, passed away Saturday, August 3, 2019 at her home following a long illness.

 Sorority Sisters: Becky, Bonnie, Connie, Deborah, Donna, Jesse, Jo, Kim, Linda, Laura, Vicki T., and Sandy.

 A celebration of Shannon’s life will be 6:00 pm, Monday, August 5 at Rader Funeral Home, 630 Roanoke Road Daleville with Pastor Michael Grooms and her brother-in-law, Dr. Dennis LaRavia officiating.
 A private burial will be at Blue Ridge Memorial Gardens in Lenoir, North Carolina.
 The family will receive friends at the funeral home Monday from 3:00 pm until the time of the service.

 In lieu of flowers, the family suggests memorial contributions be made to New Life Fellowship, Nepali Children’s Ministry, 541 Luck Avenue SW, Roanoke, Virginia 24016.

 On-line condolences and live-stream broadcast of the Shannon’s service may be found at www.rader-funeralhome.com.

 Click here to view a webcast of the service on 8/5/2019 at 06:00 PM, Eastern Standard Time.

-To send flowers to Shannon's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Shannon Heltman Dogan, please visit our floral store.

 New Life Fellowship, Nepali Children's Ministry